 While studying in Estonia you will be living in a modern European country with Nordic values and living standards.
 As a great bonus, you will find an eco-friendly attitude and breath-taking Nordic nature.

-Currently Estonian universities offer more than 100 recognised degree programmes in English.
+Estonia boasts a long tradition of high-quality higher education, with first university established already in 1632, thus being one of the oldest universities in Northern Europe.
+Currently Estonian universities offer more than 150 recognized degree programmes in English on Bachelor, Master and PhD level with internationally recognized diplomas and scholarship possibilities.
 Shorter periods of study in Estonia are also available in semester or summer courses.
-Estonian universities have facilitated programs and structural changes in accordance with the European-wide Bologna Process and the creation of a common European higher education area.
+Estonian universities have facilitated programmes and structural changes in accordance with the European-wide Bologna Process and the creation of a common European higher education area.

 Institutions of higher education have made internationalization a priority.
 The Ministry of Education and Research of Estonia and the Archimedes Foundation lead the efforts to increase mobility of scholars and research within and outside of Europe.
 The Archimedes Foundation is an independent body established by the Estonian government in 1997 with the objective to coordinate and implement international and national projects for training, education, research, technological development, and innovation.

 In 2008, the Archimedes Foundation initiated the Study in Estonia campaign to promote Estonian higher education abroad with support from the European Social Fund.
 Study in Estonia has partnered with Estonian higher education institutions that provide international degree programmes, fully English-taught and accredited.